The Shining (novel): Background

 The Stanley Hotel, which hosted King in 1974, served as the inspiration for the Overlook Hotel.

 After writing Carrie and 'Salem's Lot, which are both set in small towns in King's native Maine, King was looking for a change of pace for his next book: "I wanted to spend a year away from Maine so that my next novel would have a different sort of background".
 King opened an atlas of the United States on his kitchen table and randomly pointed to a location, which turned out to be Boulder, Colorado.

 On October 30, 1974, King and his wife Tabitha checked into The Stanley Hotel in nearby Estes Park, Colorado.
 They were the only two guests in the hotel that night: "When we arrived, they were just getting ready to close for the season, and we found ourselves the only guests in the place — with all those long, empty corridors".

 Ten years earlier, King had read Ray Bradbury's 1950 short story "The Veldt" and was inspired to write a story about a person whose dreams would become real.
-In 1972, King started a novel entitled Darkshine, which was to be about a psychic boy in a psychic amusement park, but the idea never came to fruition and he abandoned the book.
+In 1972, King started a novel entitled Darkshine, which was to be about a psychic boy in a psychic amusement park; the idea never came to fruition and he abandoned the book.
 During the night at the Stanley, this story came back to him.

 King and his wife had dinner that evening in the grand dining room, totally alone.
 They were offered one choice for dinner, the only meal still available.
 Taped orchestral music played in the room and theirs was the only table set for dining: "Except for our table all the chairs were up on the tables.
 So the music is echoing down the hall, and, I mean, it was like God had put me there to hear that and see those things.
 And by the time I went to bed that night, I had the whole book in my mind".
 After dinner, his wife decided to turn in, but King took a walk around the empty hotel.
 He ended up in the bar and was served drinks by a bartender named Grady.

 In King's words: "That night I dreamed of my three-year-old son running through the corridors, looking back over his shoulder, eyes wide, screaming.
 He was being chased by a fire-hose.
 I woke up with a tremendous jerk, sweating all over, within an inch of falling out of bed.
 I got up, lit a cigarette, sat in a chair looking out the window at the Rockies, and by the time the cigarette was done, I had the bones of the book firmly set in my mind".